-The proposed rules do not impose any reporting requirements.
+The proposed rules do not impose any compliance requirements or reporting requirements for small businesses.

 D. Describe how the agency established performance standards to replace design or operation standards required by the proposed rules.

 The agency did not set up performance standards to replace design or operation standards.